phargogh/raster/_episodes/01-introduction.md

 exercises: 0

 questions:
+- "What is a raster?"
+- "What sorts of information does a raster typically model?"
-- "What are the characteristics of a Raster?"
+- "What are the major charateristics of a raster dataset?"
-- "How can raster data be accessed through python?"
+- "What assumptions does the format imply?"

 objectives:
-- explore how to handle these types of datasets with python
-- understand the basic characteristics of raster datasets
+- Understand the raster data model

 keypoints:
-- gridded data that vary in space and time are common in many geospatial applcations (e.g. climatology)
+- Gridded data that vary in space and time are common in many geospatial applcations
-- new tools are needed that can accommodate the complexity and size of modern multidimensional datasets
+- Specialized tools are needed to accommodate the complexity and size of many raster datasets
 - GIS tools (e.g. QGIS, SAGA GIS) are usually needed to visualize these datasets

 ---